 I still don’t get this whole “Invisible Storm” thing, especially now that they’re becoming so proactive about it instead of just… excluding people?
 Well okay, there SEEMS to be something to this whole exclusion thing because the bears can only eat invisible girls.
 Wait, does that mean they are working with the bears then?
 Maybe someone can become invisible through different means, but so far the exclusion ceremony seems to be the only way for someone to be deemed invisible.
 How did they even find this out?
 Why are they doing it if they know it will bring doom to their classmates?
 Oh right, people are paranoid and evil and try to rationalize their own cowardice by judging those they use as shields to protect themselves.
 I seem to keep forgetting that!
 Whatever the actual plan is, it isn’t long until it goes into effect at Kureha’s birthday and Ginko wakes to her horror realizing that the hour is soon approaching.
 Lulu immediately starts hugging her which is obviously opening the stitches that were just put in place.

 Before Lulu’s bear hug can fully squeeze the remaining blood out of Ginko, they get a call from a private number.
 Ginko picks it up and lo and behold it’s the officials of the Severance Court telling her to go to the flowerbed to prove her love.
-During this we get a line from Ginko that just confuses me.
+During this, we get a line from Ginko that just confuses me.
 I know.
 Big surprise!

 So many questions!!
 How does Ginko know about the Moon Girl?
 Did she read the story too?
 Was Ginko searching for the moon girl this whole time?
 If she was and DIDN’T know it was Kureha, then why was she focusing on her so much instead of looking for the Moon Girl?
 WHAT SIGNIFICANCE DOES THE MOON GIRL HAVE IN THIS SITUATION!?!?
 The severance officials hang up the phone before answering her question and we go from there to the flowerbed where Kureha’s birthday party is just beginning.

 The classmates all start to cheer for Kureha and encourage her to read the letter that Sumika wrote.
 She opens it up and it letter simply reads “Kureha, the girl standing in front of you is your new friend.”
-Naturally Kureha is confused by this and Kaoru takes the opportunity to shatter Kureha’s hopes and dreams.
+Naturally, Kureha is confused by this and Kaoru takes the opportunity to shatter Kureha’s hopes and dreams.

-Okay, so maybe my master theory that Sumika is still alive and controlling things behind the scenes was a bit far-fetched.
+Okay, so maybe my grand theory that Sumika is still alive and controlling things behind the scenes was a bit far-fetched.
 Turns out she was just another victim of the intolerance of others.
 Kaoru begins to monologue about how manipulative she is and how evil Kureha is.
 Once again, the god damn flowerbed is destroyed.
 This time, it’s caused by the students throwing their candles and lighting the flowers on fire.
 Kureha is absolutely distraught by all of this and collapses to the ground in anguish.
 Kaoru makes one final dick move and throws Sumika’s letter into the fire which only upsets Kureha further.
 All seems lost for Kureha when out of nowhere a savior comes forth to make things right!

 Now that shit has gotten too real (a girl is slowly burning to death trying to save a letter), the class buggers off like the bunch of sniveling cowards they really are.
-Honestly, after their quote unquote MASTERSTROKE here, they’ve lost all fucking power and should rightfully GTFO.
+Honestly, after their quote-unquote MASTERSTROKE here, they’ve lost all power and should rightfully GTFO.
 You’re best chance to break Kureha is about to be ruined and you have nothing else up your sleeves.
 Good luck avoiding Ginko and Lulu’s wrath by the way.
-Ginko struggles mightily in the flames, but eventually gets the letter and escapes before suffering too much damage.
+Ginko struggles mightily in the flames but eventually gets the letter and escapes before suffering too much damage.
 Lulu comes by just in time to catch Ginko and explains to Kureha that Ginko did that out of love.
 She hands Kureha back the letter and she reads it again.
 “Kureha, the girl standing in front of you is your new friend.”

 So here we are at the halfway point of the series!
 I’ve got to say that despite my confusion about a couple of things, the first half really does give us a strong story arc and great expectations for the other half.
 Individually, the episodes can be pretty muddled with its focus on characters as metaphors instead of being strongly written people.
 This was a bigger problem in the first three episodes than in the last three, but it still holds the series back somewhat because of how hard it is to get invested in anyone other than Kureha.
-That said, the emotional gut punches we get at the end of this episode kind of make up for those short comings from earlier and I hope this series is going to be a bit more direct in the following episodes.
+That said, the emotional gut punches we get at the end of this episode kind of makes up for those shortcomings from earlier, and I hope this series is going to be a bit more direct in the following episodes.
 We have enough set up at this point to focus on what these characters will do now rather than relying on thematic asides like the Severance Court.
 Are we going to have to sit through Ginko’s court sessions asking for permission to eat Kureha, or are we going to focus on their building relationship now that they are (most likely) friends?
 I’m hoping for that later, but you never know with this series where they’re gonna go episode to episode.
 Here’s hoping for the best!

 If you like this recap and plan on buying the show, then use the Amazon link below!
 I’ll get a percentage of the order it helps keep things going for me here at The Reviewers Unite!
 In fact, you don’t even need to buy the item listed!
 Just use the link, shop normally, and when you check out it will still give us that sweet, sweet, percentage!
 You can even bookmark the link and use it every time you shop!
 HOW AWESOME IS THAT!?